CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Deploy the application to the Azure Kubernetes Service.md

     ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/cn29.png "Add a Namespace")

-    > **Note:** If you face any error while running the 'az' command, then run the below command to install the azure cli and close the command prompt.
-Re-perform the step-1 in a new command prompt as Administrator.

-    ```bash
-    choco install azure-cli
-    ```

 1. Verify that you are connected to the correct subscription with the following command to show your default subscription:

    ```bash